FlyingDomotic/FF_WebServer/README.md

 	mqttLwtTopic: root MQTT last will topic to to read application status
 	allowedNumbers: allowed senders phone numbers, comma separated

+## Debug commands

+Debug commands are available to help understanding what happens, and may be a good starting point to help troubleshooting.

+Debug output is available on Telnet, Serial and Syslog.
+Note that settings can disable some of these outputs.

+### Access
+Debug is available through:
+- Telnet: connect with a telnet tool on ESP's port 23, and strike commands on keyboard
+- MQTT: send the raw command to mqttCommandTopic (don't set the retain flag unless you want the command to be executed at each ESP restart)
+- Serial: send the command on Serial, prefixing it by SERIAL_COMMAND_PREFIX (i.e. command:vars`)

+### Commands
+The following commands are allowed:
+The following commands are allowed:
+	- ? or h: display these help of commands
+	- m: display memory available
+	- v: set debug level to verbose
+	- d: set debug level to debug
+	- i: set debug level to info
+	- w: set debug level to warning
+	- e: set debug level to errors
+	- s: set debug silence on/off
+	- cpu80 : ESP8266 CPU at 80MHz
+	- cpu160: ESP8266 CPU at 160MHz
+	- reset: reset the ESP8266
+	- vars: Dump standard variables
+	- user: Dump user variables
+	- debug: Toggle debug flag
+	- trace: Toggle trace flag

 ## Available Web pages

 - / and /index.htm -> index root file